Why Hindu Gods Have Multiple Arms and Heads?

 Lord Ganesha

-The Abhaya Mudra, translated to English, means a gesture of fearlessness (Abhaya = fearless, mudra=gesture).
+The Abhaya Mudra, translated to English, means a gesture of fearlessness (Abhaya = fearless, mudra =gesture).
 In this gesture, Ganesha’s lower right hand symbolizes his grace, blessings, and protection on a person’s journey through life.
 Holding an axe in his upper right hand, Ganesha symbolizes detachment, which is to cut off all attachments.
 He holds a rope in his upper left hand to pull the devotees nearer to the spiritual path.
-It is said that Ganesha offers rewards in the form of modak (sweets) for penances (sadhana) done with the modak, which he holds in his lower left hand.
+It is said that Ganesha offers rewards in the form of Modak (sweets) for penances (sadhana) done with the Modak, which he holds in his lower left hand.

 At times, the Deity is also shown with more than one head.
 This representation symbolizes the various aspects of the character of that deity.
-For example, when the god Shiva is portrayed with a triple head, the central face indicates his essential character, and the flanking faces depict his fierce and blissful nature.
+For example, when the god Shiva is portrayed with a triple head, the central face indicates his essential character and the flanking faces depict his fierce and blissful nature.

 As per Ancient Hindu Texts,